WebAssembly/spec/spectec/test-prose/TEST.md

 ..............................

-1. Assert: Due to validation, a number type is on the top of the stack.
+1. Assert: Due to validation, a value of number type :math:`t` is on the top of the stack.

 #.
 Pop the value :math:`({\mathit{valtype}}_0{.}\mathsf{const}~c_2)` from the stack.

 #.
-Assert: Due to validation, value type is on the top of the stack.
+Assert: Due to validation, a num is on the top of the stack.

 #.
 Pop the value :math:`({\mathit{valtype}}_0{.}\mathsf{const}~c_1)` from the stack.